idsec-solutions/signservice-integration-rest/docs/sample-flow.md

           }
         },
 4.      "failWhenSignPageFull" : true,
-5.      "insertPageAt" : 0,
+5.      "insertPageAt" : 0
-6.      "returnDocumentReference" : true
       }
   }
 ```

 1. The URL for the method is `/v1/prepare/{profile}`, where {profile} is the Signature Service Integration profile policy that is to be used.
-In this example, the `default` profile is used.
+In this example, the `default` profile is used.<br /><br />The `returnDocReference` parameter tells the server whether it should return a document reference instead of the entire document as the result.
+If the server is running in a stateful mode, this is the default.

 2. The `pdfDocument` parameter contains the Base64-encoded PDF document to modify.